-Chapter One- The Beginnings of a Journey
+Chapter 1 - The Beginnings of a Journey

 An icy cold wind blew fiercely across a vast rocky mountainside, bringing with it snow and ice that coated the jagged spurs of rock that jutted out from the mountain peak.
 The strong chilling winds filled the frigid air with their soft mournful howl, drowning out all other noise in the desolate landscape.

-there was sign of life after all
+Yet…there was sign of life after all…

 Near a large slab of dark gray rock topped with snow a little ways away, another snow-white growlithe sat waiting.
-The pokémon’s thick fur was fluffed out against the wind and his eyes were half-closed as snow swirled around him.
+The pokémon’s thick fur was fluffed out against the wind and his eyes were half closed as snow swirled around him.
 As the first growlithe approached, he spoke.
 “The others have been waiting.”

 “I’m sorry,” the female growlithe whispered, shuffling her paws.
 “Am I…am I the last one here?”

 Once the two arriving growlithe had taken their place on the cave floor, the growlithe sitting on the highest ledge stepped forward.
 Eyeing each of the growlithe seated below him in turn, the leader prepared to deliver what could only be bad news.
-“Growlithe of the Ice Mountain," he began, "Our land has been changing much in the past year.
+“Growlithe of the ice mountain,” he began, “our land has been changing much in the past year.
 The ice is melting, and the houndour tribe has now claimed the lands that were once ice and snow.
 Many things have changed since Articuno left our mountain.
 I fear that in this time, we must adapt, and become like our cousins, the orange-furred growlithe that hunt in forests and plains.”

 “There must be other lands of snow,” another cried.
 “Maybe we can search for a new home!”